Blog

 My books are built on the idea that the triad of faith, hope, and love is the underlying spiritual fabric of all scripture.
 So the more we get into the Word, the more the Holy Spirit pours out his love in our hearts along with faith and hope.
 This give us the “joy of the Lord which is our strength” (Nehemiah 8:10).

-You can click this link, larrygrabill.com, to find links to each book in Amazon where you can read the synopsis of each, and purchase if you like.
+Go to larrygrabill.com, to find links to each book in Amazon where you can read the synopsis of each, and purchase if you like.

 Read More →: Books by Larry Grabil